 Less than 5 years ago, we were in the same position as most of our new customers find themselves in today – in need of translation management and up to our eyes in countless spreadsheets, endless email threads, and frustrated teammates.
 What started as an internal project intended to make our lives easier and powered only by a handful of developers quickly grew into a healthy business as top-tier customers started knocking at our doors.

-Today, Lokalise serves over 1500 customers in 80 countries from early-stage startups to scaleups, to Fortune500 companies, including Revolut, Notion, and Lemonade.
+Today, Lokalise serves over 1500 customers in 80 countries from early-stage startups to scaleups, including Revolut, Notion, and Lemonade, to Fortune500 companies.

 From bootstraps to funding